bgamari/ghc-wiki-import/commentary/compiler/cmm-type.md

       -- Dynamic Linking in the NCG:
       -- generated and used inside the NCG only,
-      -- see compiler/nativeGen/PositionIndependentCode.hs for details.
+      -- see module PositionIndependentCode for details.

   | DynamicLinkerLabel DynamicLinkerLabelInfo CLabel
         -- special variants of a label used for dynamic linking